 Better health decisions

 The information we gather will give governments the tools to make better decisions about healthcare for people as they age.
-The Study is also a rich source of information for researchers, with almost 600 of them currently using it in research projects ranging from sleep and physical activity to investigating the causes of early retirement.
+The Study is also a rich source of information for researchers, with more than 600 of them currently using it in research projects ranging from sleep and physical activity to investigating the causes of early retirement.

 View full publications list: 45 and Up Publications